wborgeaud/blog/content/posts/riemann-roch-crypto.md

 \def\C{\mathcal{C}}
 $$

 The _Riemann-Roch theorem_ is a fundamental result in the study of curves.
-It has some nice applications relevant to cryptography which I describe in this post.
+In this post, I'll go through some of its applications in cryptography.

 ## Divisors and the Riemann-Roch theorem